garfix/richard/tests/integration/schank/README.md

 Systems based on theories by Roger Schank.
 Starting from systems working out Conceptual Dependency (CD) and ending with Case Based Reasoning (CBR) systems by Janet Kolodner.

-These systems are quite modular and a specific parser may be used in several systems.
-I will not deal with these modules separately though, yet treat them with the system where they were first used.
+## todo

+- learn about CYRUS, IPP, CELIA, MOPs

 ## The goal of this page

 Collecting all information about Schank's line of development, analysing programs, and extracting the best techniques.
-Extract the main line of development and collect the techniques that proved to be most useful in the end.
+Extract the main line of development and collect the techniques that proved to be most useful for NLU in the end.

+## Management summary

-## Order of development
+Summary of main development (with my own comments)

-- explosion of inferences (MEMORY)
-- scripts to restrict the inferences; containing roles, scenes and tracks (no way to learn similarities in scenes in different scripts), but scripts are too restrictive and don't generalize
-- MOPs (Memory Organization Packets) are meant to solve this problem by reusing parts of scripts (MOPs)
-- Goals and plans (to fill in the knowledge that is hard to fit in a MOP)
-- TOPs: thematic structure (goals + conditions)
-- CBR
+All systems are about making plausible inferences from the read text, in order to understand the rest of it (ie. to answer questions about it).

+* __MARGIE__ was the first system.
+It made a large number of undirected inferences (slow, ineffective).
+* __SAM__ used built-in __stories__, which is effective (but rigid and laborious).
+* __PAM__ deduced the __goals__ and __plans__ of agents, which is also effective.
+* __Plot units__ added __affect__ and emotion
+* "Dynamic Memory" is learning new structures.
+* MOPs were invented to reuse story-parts, which makes them more flexible, simple, and reusable.
+* __IPP__ is dynamic; it learns new MOPs.
+* __CYRUS__ is also dynamic. stores and retieves __events__ in Long Term Memory
+* __Pandora__ creates and combines plans in order to act.
+"Integrated" means that all modules are active at the same time; non-sequential.
+* __BORIS__ is integrated and uses demons (hard to maintain and debug)
+* __FAUSTUS__ uses frames for all inference (it's generic but less effective for scrips and plans)

+## Mental phenomena

+The systems in this area of research model some of the mental phenomena that humans have, in order to understand:

+* Scripts: knowledge of a stereotyped event that occurs in a socially ritualized activity such as going to a restaurant and riding a subway
+* Goals and Plans: states we want to achieve, and the means of getting there
+* Long Term Memory (Episodic memory): a store of memories of events
+* Affect / emotion

+Some systems model one or more of these in a separated way, while others try to integrate multiple phenomena in a more uniform manner.

 ## Persons